Mikhail Lermontov: Second exile

 In early 1841 Arsenyeva received permission from the Minister of Defense, Count Kleinmichel, for Lermontov to visit Saint Petersburg.
 "Those three or four months he spent in the capital were, I think, the happiest time of his life.
 Received quite ecstatically by the high society, each morning he produced some beautiful verse and hasted to recite it to us in the evening.
 In this warm atmosphere good humour awoke in him again, he was always coming up with new jokes and pranks, making us all laugh for hours on end," Yevdokiya Rostopchina remembered.

 By the time both A Hero of Our Time and Poems by M.Y.
 Lermontov had been published, Lermontov, according to Skabichevsky, started to treat his poetic mission seriously.
 Looking for an early retirement that would have enabled him to start a literary career, he was making plans for his own literary journal which wouldn't follow European trends, unlike (in Lermontov's view) Otechestvennye Zapiski.
 "I've learnt a lot from Easterners and I am eager to delve deeper into the depth of an Eastern mindset, which remains a mystery not only to us, but to an Easterner himself.
 The East is a bottomless well of revelations," Lermontov was telling Krayevsky.

 It soon became clear that for an early retirement there was no hope.
 Besides, despite General Grabbe's insistence, Lermontov's name had been dropped from the list of officers eligible for awards.
 In February 1841 an incident at a ball launched by Countess Alexandra Vorontsova-Dashkova (when Lermontov involuntarily snubbed the Tsar's two daughters) caused concern among the imperial family and in the high military ranks.
 It transpired that upon his arrival in February Lermontov had failed to report to his commanding officer, as was required, going instead to a ball – a grievous breach for someone serving under condition of punishment.
 In April Count Kleinmichel issued an order for him to leave the city in 24 hours and join his regiment in the Caucasus.
 Lermontov approached a seer (the same Gypsy woman who'd predicted Pushkin's death "from a white man's hand") and asked if the time would ever come when he'd be allowed to retire.
-"You will get your retirement, but of such a kind after which you won't ask for more," she responded, which made Lermontov laugh heartily.Skabichevsky, Alexander.
-Chapter 12.
+"You will get your retirement, but of such a kind after which you won't ask for more," she responded, which made Lermontov laugh heartily.